Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

 7. Give permissions to create new users and update apache configurations

-   Add the instructor (and head TA) to the course_builders group:
+   Add the instructor (and head TA) to the submitty_course_builders group:

       ```
       adduser <INSTRUCTOR> submitty_course_builders